scriptggkk/hitbox/README.md

                     end
                 end

-                -- Update hitbox if it exists
+                -- Update hitbox color for all targets if hitboxEnabled then
-                if hitboxEnabled and targetPlayer then
+                    for player, parts in pairs(modifiedParts) do
-                    for _, part in pairs(modifiedParts) do
+                        for _, part in pairs(parts) do
                             part.Color = hitboxColor
+                        end
                     end
                 end
             end